-(2) Member of the Nominating and Corporate Governance Committee.

-- (3) Member of the Compensation Committee. - (4) Chief Executive Officer; refer to Summary Compensation Table for applicable details. - (5) Executive Chairman of the Board of Directors; refer to Summary Compensation Table for applicable details. - (6) Member of the Board of Directors through May 23, 2017. - (7) Member of the Audit and Compensation Committees through May 23, 2017. - (8) Represents the grant date fair value of the award in accordance with the authoritative accounting literature.
+- (2) Member of the Nominating and Corporate Governance Committee. - (3) Member of the Compensation Committee. - (4) Chief Executive Officer; refer to Summary Compensation Table for applicable details. - (5) Executive Chairman of the Board of Directors until October 13, 2018; Chairman thereafter.
+Refer to Summary Compensation Table for applicable details. - (6) Member of the Audit Committee through May 22, 2018. - (7) Represents the grant date fair value of the award in accordance with the authoritative accounting literature. - (8) Member of the Audit Committee as of May 22, 2018. - (9) Represents fees earned for consulting services provided in 2018.